bradenmacdonald/vertex-framework/README.md

 Neo4j has relatively minimal support for enforcing schema constraints.
 Vertex Framework implements a layer of schema definition and validation on top of Neo4j, providing your application with all the benefits that strongly typed data brings.

 Every node in your data graph that Vertex Framework manages is called a `VNode` and must comply with one or more VNode types defined by your application.
-All `VNode`s have the `:VNode` label and at least one other label, as well as a property called `id` which holds [a `VNID`](arch-decisions/003-identifiers.md) (a type of UUID) as their primary key.
+All `VNode`s have the `:VNode` label and at least one other label, as well as a property called `id` which holds a `VNID` (a type of UUID) as their primary key (see details in the next section).

 Here is an example of how an application can define a `VNode` type and its schema: